 Purchasing one of these highly affordable DIY stairlifts can save the customer up to $1000.00 or more

-Due to the recent recession, the raging popularity of internet shopping, along with the ever-expanding “Home Depot demographic,” a new demand for a DIY (Do-It-Yourself) stairlift model has emerged.
+Due to the recent recession, the raging popularity of internet shopping, along with the ever-expanding “Home Depot demographic,” a new demand for a DIY (Do-It-Yourself) model has emerged.
 This vastly growing demographic includes handy individuals who enjoy working on projects around the home.
 For them, it is not necessary to spend hundreds of dollars hiring a professional to install a stair lift in their home.
-New Line has announced that stair lifts for self-installation are now available.
+The Lift Store has announced that stair lifts for self-installation are now available.

-Only recently has this type of handicapped lift been made widely available, as most manufacturers have only allowed their stairlifts to be professionally installed, forcing many customers to spend hundreds of dollars more on what many consider to be an unnecessary expense.
-Homeliftstore.com now offers a selection of DIY stair lifts from Acorn and Harmar – leading manufacturers of handicapped lifts.
-“Purchasing one of these highly affordable DIY stairlifts can save the customer up to $1000.00 or more – a huge advantage during these difficult economic times,” reported Dennis Corrado, Director of New Line Products LLC.
+Only recently has this type of mobility lift been made widely available, as most manufacturers have only allowed their stairlifts to be professionally installed, forcing many customers to spend hundreds of dollars more on what many consider to be an unnecessary expense.
+But all that is in the past now that The Lift Store offers a line of DIY stair lifts from Harmar – a leading manufacturer of handicapped lifts.
+“Purchasing one of these highly affordable DIY stairlifts can save the customer up to $1000.00 or more – a huge advantage during these difficult economic times,” reported Dennis Corrado, Director of The Lift Store.
 They are also easy to install, requiring only a couple hours of time and a few basic tools.

-Homeliftstore.com now features the Brooks Lincoln Stairlift and the Harmar SL350 Stairlift – both easy to install.
-The Harmar model is made in America, has an industry leading standard 350 lb. capacity, and includes a 3-Year Warranty and free tech support from the manufacturer.
-The Brooks offers a state-of-the-art diagnostic system and a sleep contemporary design.
-Additionally, customers will enjoy other features, such as, smooth start/stop operation, folding seat and footrest, a wide, comfortable seat that rotates 90 degrees for exiting, and other options.
-Both models are available for direct purchase on http://www.homeliftstore.com.
-Free technical assistance is available.
+The Lift Store now features the Harmar SL350 Stair Lift – the leading DIY stairlift model in the United States.
+This model is made in America, has an industry leading standard 350 lb. capacity, and includes a 3-Year Warranty and free tech support from the manufacturer.
+Additionally, customers will enjoy other features, such as, smooth start/stop operation, folding seat and footrest, a wide, comfortable seat that rotates 90o at both top and bottom, and an optional D/C motor that will operate even during a power outage.